sensu/sensu-go-workshop/lessons/operator/10/README.md

 #### Scenario

 You are on-call and have received an alert from Sensu regarding an incident that requires attention from an operator.
-Since you are the first person to respond to the incident, you want to acknowledge the incident and configure Sensu to disable alerts for the next hour minutes, or until the service is restored (which ever comes first).
+Since you are the first person to respond to the incident, you want to acknowledge the incident, and disable alerts for the next hour while you fix it.

 #### Solution

-To accomplish this we will configure a silence to suppress an alert (i.e. disabling event processing).
+To accomplish this we will configure a _silence_ which will selectively disable event processing and suppress the alerts.
-We'll use `sensuctl` to configure silencing in this lesson.
-You can also configure silences from the Sensu Go web app, which we'll introduce in [Lesson 11][lesson-11].

 #### Steps